shreehari2325/shreehari2325/README.md

 - 👋 Hi, I’m @shreehari2325
-- 👀 I’m interested in cybersecurity and ethical hacking
+- 👀 I’m interested in cybersecurity and ethical hacking.
 - 🌱 I’m currently learning CSE.
 - ⚡ Fun fact: The Earth is round.